Table of Contents

 Old fashioned spice cake recipe is filled and covered in a rich, maple cream cheese buttercream for a traditional layer cake that’s irresistible.
 Buttermilk makes the cake layers light and tender while a splash of whiskey adds a unique, smoky flavor that will have your guests begging for the instructions.
-This post was first published October 2013.
-Last updated December 2018.

 For this recipe you’ll need: cake flour, baking soda, baking powder, salt, cinnamon, cloves, ginger, nutmeg, cayenne, butter, light brown sugar, granulated sugar, eggs, vanilla, buttermilk, whiskey, cream cheese, maple syrup, maple extract, heavy cream, Confectioner’s sugar, toasted pecan halves for optional garnish